Rob--/memoryjs/README.md

 - find a certain module associated with a process
 - read memory
 - write to memory
+- pattern scanning

 TODO:
-- pattern scanning
-- adjust node-gyp script to compile for 32/64 bit dependant on system
+- nothing (suggestions welcome)

 # Install

-This is a Node add-on (for `v0.12.x`) and therefore requires [node-gyp](https://github.com/nodejs/node-gyp) to use.
+This is a Node add-on (last tested to be working on `v6.9.1`) and therefore requires [node-gyp](https://github.com/nodejs/node-gyp) to use.

 You may also need to [follow these steps](https://github.com/nodejs/node-gyp#user-content-installation).